Typhoon Mangkhut: Hong Kong

 Serious flooding was reported in many seaside residential areas, including Heng Fa Chuen, Tseung Kwan O South, Shek O, Lei Yue Mun, villages in Tuen Mun and the fishing village of Tai O, due to a powerful storm surge of up to 3.38 m.

 In Sai Kung, multiple yachts and boats were sunk with one in particular pushed by the storm and beached next to a pedestrian promenade.
 Strings of seafront fence blocks were wrecked by the power of the waves.
 A sewage treatment plant was damaged.
 Animals were left stranded in the ocean.

 About 1,219 people sought refuge in emergency shelters opened by the Home Affairs Department.
 The Hong Kong International Airport cancelled and delayed a total of 889 international flights.
 More than 200 people were injured, but no fatalities were reported.
 Due to the substantial damage and disruption caused by the typhoon, the Education Bureau announced that all schools would be closed on September 17 and 18.
 Insurance claims in Hong Kong amounted to HK$7.3 billion (US$930 million).

 The day after the storm, massive crowds filled the territory's MTR system, which operated at a reduced level of service on some lines as some sections of the tracks had been blocked by debris.
 Most of the city's 600 bus routes also went out of service due to blocked roads.

 Macau

-The ceiling of the Oriental Pearl Terminal Station waiting area was blown away by strong winds.
+The ceiling of the Oriental Pearl Terminal Station waiting area was blown away by strong winds from Mangkhut.

 A storm surge of up to 1.9 m affected Macau.
 About 21,000 homes lost power and 7,000 homes lost internet access, and forty people were injured.
 For the first time in history, all casinos in Macau were closed.
 The Macau International Airport cancelled 191 flights on Saturday and Sunday (September 15 and 16).
 Total damage in Macau was estimated to be 1.74 billion patacas (US$215 million).
 40 injuries were reported and more than 5,500 people were evacuated.